SnowConvert: Function References for Teradata¶

 Definition¶

-Returns the complete name of a month either in uppercase, lowercase, or with only the first letter in uppercase.
+Returns the full name of a month in your choice of formatting: all uppercase letters, all lowercase letters, or with only the first letter capitalized.

 PUBLIC.FULL_MONTH_NAME_UDF(INPUT TIMESTAMP_TZ, RESULTCASE VARCHAR)